dvy246/data-warehouse-project/README.md

 ---

-### **Data Architecture Deep Dive**
+## 🧠 Data Architecture Deep Dive

-This project leverages a modern **Medallion Architecture** to progressively refine and transform data, ensuring the highest quality for analytics.
+This project follows a **Medallion Architecture** to refine and transform data through layered enrichment.

+🎖 **Bronze Layer — Raw Ingestion**
-* **Bronze Layer (Raw Ingestion):** This layer serves as the initial landing zone for all source data, providing an unaltered, auditable copy of the raw ERP and CRM files.
+> The landing zone for raw ERP and CRM data.
+Nothing is altered, ensuring full auditability.

-* **Silver Layer (Cleansed & Conformed):** Data from the Bronze layer is cleansed, normalized, and integrated.
-This is where data quality rules are applied to handle missing values, duplicates, and inconsistencies.
-* **Gold Layer (Business-Ready & Optimized):** The Silver layer's cleansed data is transformed into a highly optimized star schema, consisting of fact and dimension tables.
-This is the "single source of truth" for all analytics and reporting.
+⚗️ **Silver Layer — Cleansed & Conformed**
+> Handles data quality, normalization, and schema alignment.
+Duplicates and missing values are fixed here.

+💰 **Gold Layer — Business-Ready Analytics**
+> Data is shaped into a **star schema** optimized for dashboards, KPIs, and business intelligence tools.

 ---
 ---